jro31/jethro-codes/_articles/projects/blocks-falling.md

 What does all this mean?

-It means that the `page-container::before` pseudo-element is exactly the same size and in the same position as the `page-container` element, however it sits on top of it.
+It means that the `<div>`'s `::before` pseudo-element is exactly the same size and in the same position as the `<div>` element itself, however it sits on top of it.

 We cannot transition linear-gradient backgrounds.
-However what we can do, is transition the `opacity` of the `page-container::before` element.
+However what we can do, is transition the `opacity` of this `::before` pseudo-element.

-If the `'before-is-visible'` class is returned from the `backgroundClasses()` function, then the `page-container::before` pseudo-element is visible.
-If `'before-is-hidden'` is returned from `backgroundClasses()` then `page-container::before` is transparent.
+If the `'before-is-visible'` class is returned from the `backgroundClasses()` function, then the `::before` pseudo-element is visible.
+If `'before-is-hidden'` is returned from `backgroundClasses()` then the `::before` pseudo-element is transparent.

 And as we have a `transition: opacity var(--transition-time);` property on `.page-container::before`, this change between opacity takes 10 seconds, giving the illusion that the linear-gradient background is changing gradually: